lukamiletic95/papers/Gossip communication protocol.md

 It should be noted that not all of the servers are interconnected, therefore, a full-mesh connection is not established within the assumed network.
 Due to that, for a client's request to reach all of the servers, the request must be transferred via some sort of a protocol that guarantees that, eventually, the information will reach everyone to whom it is of interest.

-That protocol is a ***gossiping protocol***, which could simply be described as a network communication protocol used in large peer-to-peer distributed systems, for disseminating data among nodes (servers) within the network.
+That protocol is a ***gossiping protocol***, which could simply be described as a network communication protocol used in large peer-to-peer distributed systems, for disseminating data among nodes (servers) within the network [8].

 > This paper primarily focuses on optimizing the current Mempool gossiping communication protocol.